HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

     # The credentials defined in these values define the WebSphere Application Server's primary administrative user.
 The user gets created if necessary and/or the password is set to the current value.
     # - If the WAS admin credentials were changed by any other means than through the helm values, the currently active credentials need to be entered as the values for wasUser and wasPassword.
     # - If LDAP is configured as the user repository, the WebSphere Application Server admin user won't be applied automatically and LDAP has the authority over the credentials.
 Whenever the credentials are changed in LDAP, the values for wasUser and wasPassword need to be manually updated accordingly.
+    # If wasUser and/or wasPassword is not empty, the customWasSecret below should be an empty string.
+If both default credential and secret name are filled it will block the chart from being deployed.
     wasUser: "wpsadmin"
     wasPassword: ""
-    # when using the wasUser and wasPassword fields, keep the customWasSecret field empty:
     customWasSecret: ""

     # Credentials used for HCL Digital Experience Core administrative access.
     # The credentials defined in these values define the HCL Digital Experience Core administrative user.
 The user gets created if necessary and/or the password is set to the current value.
     # - If LDAP is configured as the user repository, the WebSphere Application Server admin user won't be applied automatically and LDAP has the authority over the credentials.
 Whenever the credentials are changed in LDAP, the values for wpsUser and wpsPassword need to be manually updated accordingly.
+    # If wpsUser and/or wpsPassword is not empty, the customWpsSecret below should be an empty string.
+If both default credential and secret name are filled it will block the chart from being deployed.
     wpsUser: "wpsadmin"
     wpsPassword: ""
-    # when using the wpsUser and wpsPassword fields, keep the customWpsSecret field empty:
     customWpsSecret: ""

     # Credentials used for Config Wizard administrative access.
 This only takes effect when "configuration.core.tuning.configWizard" is enabled.